 web NodePort Service you exposed.

 Find out the external IP address of the load balancer serving your application by running:

-Point your browser to the external IP address of your application and see the web page titled “Welcome to nginx!”.
-You have successfully exposed your application using an Ingress!
+Point your browser to the external IP address of your application and see a plain text HTTP response like the following:

 Step 5: (Optional) Configuring a static IP address

 When you expose a web server on a domain name, you need the external IP address of an application to be a static IP that does not change.